What Wood Floor Colors Are Outdated?

 Pick Something You Love

-Once you have made sure you are looking at flooring that would go with your house and fits the function of your room, choose wood floor colors you love!
+Once you have made sure you are looking at flooring that would go with your house and fits the function of your room, choose wood flooring colors you love!
 Look at your furnishings or rugs and see what looks best with them.
-Bring home several samples and see what you like best in your space.
+Bring home several samples and see which wood floor colors and sizes you like best in your space.
 Enjoy the process!